joakimstenhammar/molsim/CONTRIBUTING.md

 You're now in your new branch.
 You may now begin to implement new features/changes.

 ## 2. How to commit features/changes
 The changes you apply to the code should be as efficient and non-invasive as possible.
 Try to divide your modifications in logically-associated chunks of code.
-These chunks can then individually be commited and described in a commit message.
+These chunks can then individually be committed and described in a commit message.
 After you changed something you first have to stage the files in which changes were made and which you'd like to commit.
 ```sh
 git add <LIST-OF-MODIFIED-FILES>
 ```